awesomeeng/awesome-config/docs/Introducing.md

 Of course, there is a lot more to it then that.
 Internally, AwesomeConfig takes all your configuration blocks (from objects, files, directories, etc.) and merges them together to provide a single, unified, immutable configuration object.
 This object is essentially a plain javascript object that is exposed directly as AwesomeConfig and thus globally available simply by requiring AwesomeConfig.

-Additionally, AwesomeConfig offers some really interesting features that can make your configuration really shine: Variables allow you reference one part of your configuration from another part of you configuration; Conditions allow you to include or exclude sections of configuration depending on external items like environment varaibles, hostnames, OS type, etc.; Placeholders let you flag some variables to be required before the system can properly start forcing downstream users to provide the details.
+Additionally, AwesomeConfig offers some really interesting features that can make your configuration really shine: Variables allow you reference one part of your configuration from another part of you configuration; Conditions allow you to include or exclude sections of configuration depending on external items like environment variables, hostnames, OS type, etc.; Placeholders let you flag some variables to be required before the system can properly start forcing downstream users to provide the details.
 Altogether variables, conditions, and placeholders allow you to write highly flexible, detailed configuration for just about any project need.

 ## Key Features